cairdcoinheringaahing/CGCC-Blog-drafts/blog_3/draft.md

 On January 27th, 2011, CGCC entered its private beta, lasting for a week.
 258 users joined during that beta, including [Peter Taylor][7], [gnibbler][8] and [Chris Jester-Young][9], who were just a few of the earliest and most influential users at site creation.
 [This][10] is a  list of those users who posted, many of whom set the groundwork for the site.
 A couple of weeks later, Chris Jester-Young, [dmckee][11] and gnibbler were [appointed as moderators][12] and Code Golf officially joined the ranks of SE sites.

 For the first couple of years, the site sort of just continued along.
 We averaged around 3 questions per day and had a consistent yet low intake of new and active users.
-However J, Goflscript and APL dominated on the site, which upset [a lot of people][13], a discussion we've had [many times][14].
-Despite this common complaint, the site was quiet but had no big issues.
+However J, Goflscript and APL dominated on the site, which upset [a lot of people][13] - a discussion we've had [many times][14].
+Despite this common complaint, the site was quiet but nothing was especially problematic.
 Until a troll arrived.

 ## [tag:code-trolling] and the activity boom